dongdongbh/nvim.conf/Readme.md

 In normal mode, typing `Ctrl-A` will increment the next number, and typing `Ctrl-X` will decrement the next number.
 The `nrformats` option defaults to `octal,hex`.
 Use :set nrformats? to view the current options, or `:set nrformats+=alpha` to add the alpha option.

+In visual mode, `Ctrl-a` increase `n` to every line, and `g Ctrl-a` add N to number in highlighted text.

 `num+@q` repeat macro num times macro on multiple lines